home-assistant/home-assistant.io/source/_components/fan.xiaomi_miio.markdown

 ha_iot_class: "Local Polling"
 ---

-The `xiaomi_miio` fan platform allows you to control the Xiaomi Air Purifier 2, Air Purifier 2S, Air Purifier Pro and Xiaomi Air Humidifier.
+The `xiaomi_miio` fan platform allows you to control the Xiaomi Air Purifier and Xiaomi Air Humidifier.

-Please follow the instructions on [Retrieving the Access Token](/components/vacuum.xiaomi_miio/#retrieving-the-access-token) to get the API token.

-Currently, the supported features are:

 ## Features